Above: Castle Grove, Walbran Valley / Photo Credit: TJ Watt, Ancient Forest Alliance

 Mythical, awe-inspiring, ecologically rich, and endangered – old growth forests are unprotected by legislation!
 Andrea Inness, a forest campaigner with Ancient Forest Alliance, was the guest speaker for the Environment Team’s forum on May 5th.
 The Environment Team urges you to write a letter to Minister Donaldson to support strong action to benefit BC’s forests and communities.
 Sample Letter to Minister Donaldson

-Please keep reading to see how you can help protect Old Growth Forests in BC.
+Please keep reading to see how you can help protect Old Growth Forests in British Columbia.

 B.C.’s old-growth and communities are in crisis.
 Raw log exports are at a record high and mills are closing.
 Climate change and massive forest fires are here to stay.
 But we are still clearcutting our most resilient and carbon rich forests at an alarming rate.